 If you are one of the many people who suffer from pet allergies, you may be wondering how to manage a dog allergy.
 Dogs are one of the most common sources of animal dander, and can trigger severe allergic reactions in some people.
 One of the best ways to manage a dog allergy is to choose a breed that is less likely to cause problems.
 Some dog breeds produce more pet dander than others, so if you are allergic, it is important to do your research before deciding on a pet.
 Dogs that have short hair or are low-shedding are generally the best pet choices for people with pet allergies.

 All of these tests and trials will help you and your veterinarian determine the exact cause of your dog’s allergies, so that you both can more easily manage your dog’s symptoms.

 How are Allergies Treated?

-Treatment of allergies, depending on your dog’s level of severity, can be an easy process or can get somewhat complicated.
+Depending on your dog’s level of severity.
+It can be an easy process or can get somewhat complicated.
 The easiest way to treat allergies is to eliminate any potential or

 confirmed allergens from your dog’s environment or diet.

 How to Deal With Dog Allergies: Tips to Help You Make It Work

 The ASPCA gives the following tips for managing your dog’s allergies by using conventional ways of omitting allergens from your dog’s life:

 - If fleas are the problem, start a flea control program for all of your pets before the season starts.
 Remember, outdoor pets can carry fleas inside to indoor pets.
 See your veterinarian for advice about the best flea control products for your dog and the environment.